doooooodlesssss/Spectral-Dual-Attention-Captioning/README.md

-**"A Frequency-Domain Dual Attention and Spectral Fusion Framework for Robust Image Captioning with Instruction-Tuned VLM Caption Refinement."**
+**A Frequency-Domain Dual Attention and Spectral Fusion Framework for Robust Image Captioning with Instruction-Tuned VLM Caption Refinement.**

----

 ## Overview